Our child safety code of conduct

 It is a requirement that all Make-A-Wish representatives are aware of, and act in accordance with, our expectations of appropriate behaviour specifically towards children and young people both when in the company of children and young people and when interacting with them online.
 This is set out in our Safeguarding Children and Young People Policy and Child Safety Reporting Guidelines that representatives must comply with in addition to all other expectations detailed throughout this Code of Conduct.

-Make-A-Wish representatives will:
+Make-A-Wish representatives must:

-- ensure they are never in a position where they are left alone in the physical company of a child or young person or when interacting online
+- ensure they are never in a position where they are left alone in the physical company a child or young person or when interacting online

-- be sensitive to and pay particular attention to the needs of children or young people with a disability and respect their individual requirements (e.g. methods of communicating with a non-verbal child, or difficulties communicating by phone or videoconference with a lack of physical cues)
+- be sensitive to and pay particular attention to the needs of children or young people with a disability and respect their individual requirements (e.g., methods of communicating with a non-verbal child, or difficulties communicating by phone or videoconference with a lack of physical cues)

 - protect the privacy of children and young people by only recording and sharing personal information required for the delivery of Make-A-Wish’s program, and ensuring appropriate consent is obtained before collecting health information and sharing information with outside parties, including any PR and social media